-Congratulations on your gorgeous golden retriever puppy!
-It’s time to ensure that those walks you always dreamed about become a reality with the right leash training.
+So you’re training your golden retriever.
+Congratulations on your new puppy!
+It’s time to ensure that those walks you’ve always dreamed about become a reality with the right leash training.
 Or maybe your golden is an adult, but walking is becoming a nightmare.
 Don’t lose hope.

 Training golden retrievers isn’t difficult if you know what to do.
 Goldens are intelligent, people-pleasing dogs.
 With the right motivation and some understanding of the golden personality, you’ll be able to train your furry friend in no time.

 Leash training begins not with your dog but with your mindset.
 Some of the issues your dog is having on the leash could be encouraged by you.
 Here’s what you need to know.

 You love when your puppy gets all excited, but if you rile him up right before you put on the leash, you set the tone that walks are chaos.
 Begin your leash training — and every walk after that — with a calm mindset, and your dog can follow.

 The leader goes through the door first, so work on proper door etiquette until your puppy or dog has the right idea.
 This sets up your walk to succeed from the beginning.